 Providing furnishings to clients has been called for in Partnership Center’s bylaws since the organization’s founding.
 Incorporating the NEST program into Partnership Center recaptures a service element that was part of that organization when it operated the St. Vincent de Paul thrift store – but in a whole new way.

 NEST has ongoing needs for new and gently used furniture and household items (see detailed lists on the Saginaw Partnership Center website).
 Specific needs include:

 - New or gently used beds (twin, full and queen only, please)

 - Move Team volunteers

-- Donations to help offset expenses such as rent, utilities and insurance; a goal for the next year is to purchase a truck with a lift
+- Donations to help offset expenses such as rent, utilities and insurance

 - Gas cards for volunteers who use their own vehicles to pick up donations and move families